NIAEFEUP/slides/web-workshop/presentation.md

   - > What could go wrong...
 - The exercise will be done in 3 steps:

-  1. Make a frontend for the website using HTML and CSS
+  1. Build the basic website layout with just plain HTML
+  2. Make it look nice by adding some CSS styles
-  2. Fetch the existing posts using an external API
+  3. Pull in the latest posts from an external API (so you don't have to write them yourself)
-  3. Create a form to share the latest news with your friend
+  4. Add a form so you and your friend can share the freshest news with everyone

 ---